 - 1 c light brown sugar

-- 2 tsp vanilla extract or vanilla bean paste
+- 2 teaspoon vanilla extract (or vanilla bean paste)

-- 1 1/2 cup buttermilk
+- 1 ½ cup cake flour

-- 8 oz cream cheese 1 standard size package, softened at room temperature
+- 8 oz cream cheese (1 standard size package, softened at room temperature)

-- 1/2 cup butter salted, softened at room temperature
+- ½ cup butter (salted, softened at room temperature)

 - 3 cups confectioners sugar

-- 2 Tbsp heavy whipping cream
+- 2 tablespoon heavy whipping cream

-- 1 tsp vanilla extract or vanilla bean paste
+- 1 teaspoon vanilla extract (or vanilla bean paste)

-- 1/4 tsp ground cinnamon
+- ¼ teaspoon ground cinnamon

-Combine all ingredients thoroughly, then transfer to your greased 9 x 13 baking pan.
+- Add the all-purpose and cake flours and mix until the batter is fairly smooth (other than some banana lumps) then transfer to your greased 9 x 13 baking pan.
 Bake at 325 degrees F (162 degrees C) for 50-60 minutes.

-Start checking the cake at the 45 minute mark by inserting a toothpick or knife into the center of the cake until it comes out clean.
+- Start checking the cake at the 45 minute mark by inserting a toothpick or knife into the center of the cake until it comes out clean.
 Remove from the oven once baked thoroughly and allow to cool for about 10 minutes, then transfer into the refrigerator to cool completely.

-Cream the softened cream cheese and butter together until smooth.
+- Cream the softened cream cheese and butter together until smooth.
 Add the remaining ingredients: confectioners sugar, heavy whipping cream, vanilla extract (or paste), and ground cinnamon.
 Beat together using a hand mixer or whisk.